Leave a Comment

-It's true that DC Comics will be beating Marvel Studios to the box office with their first female-led superhero blockbuster in the form of 2017's Wonder Woman, but the folks at the House of Ideas truthfully aren't trailing too far behind.
-As was officially announced in October 2014, the comic book studio is officially moving forward with a Captain Marvel movie, set to hit theaters on March 8, 2019.
+It's true that DC Comics has beat Marvel Studios to the box office with their first female-led superhero blockbuster in the form of 2017's Wonder Woman, but the folks at the House of Ideas truthfully aren't trailing too far behind.
+As was officially announced in October 2014, the comic book studio is officially moving forward with a Captain Marvel movie, and it will be here before we know it.

-But while that release date is a long way away, it's easily one of our most anticipated projects of the next few years, and we'll be keeping a very close eye on it.
+Given the source material and the talent involved, it's easily one of our most anticipated projects of the coming year, and we'll be keeping a very close eye on it.
 It's for this reason that we've organized this guide, used to keep track of all the latest developments of the Captain Marvel movie.
-So where do things currently stand, and what do we know so far?
+So, where do things currently stand, and what do we know so far?
 Read on and find out!

 What Is Captain Marvel's Release Date?

 As far as Marvel Studio's Phase Three slate goes, Captain Marvel sits in an interesting position.
-While the film was originally officially announced for release on July 6, 2018, project additions (and the introduction of Spider-Man to the Marvel Cinematic Universe) led to schedule changes that wound up with the blockbuster having its current March 8, 2019 date.
-This is a bit odd for the comic book movie studio, as they've never put a feature in March before, what makes the placement more interesting is where it lands within the slate - specifically between the Avengers: Infinity War movies on May 4, 2018 and May 3, 2019, respectively.
+While the film was originally announced for release on July 6, 2018, project additions (and the introduction of Spider-Man to the Marvel Cinematic Universe) led to schedule changes that wound up with the blockbuster having its current March 8, 2019 date.
+This is a bit odd for the comic book movie studio, as they've never put a feature in March before.
+What makes the placement more interesting is where it lands within the slate - specifically between Avengers: Infinity War on April 27, 2018 and Avengers: Endgame on April 26, 2019.

 What Is Captain Marvel's Rating?

-The MPAA doesn't give ratings to movies until they are just about finished and getting ready for theatrical release, but even with Captain Marvel many months away from release we can already guarantee the film's rating: PG-13.
+The MPAA doesn't give ratings to movies until they are just about finished and getting ready for theatrical release, but even with Captain Marvel a few weeks away we can already guarantee the film's rating: PG-13.
 How do we know this?
-Because every Marvel feature to this point has been rated PG-13, and it's been confirmed by the CEO of Disney that there are no plans to make an R-rated superhero title any time soon.
+Because every Marvel feature to this point has been rated PG-13, and it's been confirmed by the CEO of Disney that there are no plans to make an R-rated Marvel Cinematic Universe title any time soon.

 Who Is Captain Marvel?

-Created by writer Roy Thomas and artist Gene Colan, Ms. Marvel (the original name of Captain Marvel) first debuted in Marvel Comics in 1977, but it was nine years before that when readers were introduced to her alter ago, Carol Danvers.
-While serving as a member of the United States Air Force, she wound up being present during the explosion of a device created by the Kree (an alien race you may remember from Guardians of the Galaxy).
-As a result of this accident, Danvers' human genes are fused with those of a Kree, and the result is that she gains super powers.
+Created by writer Roy Thomas and artist Gene Colan, Ms. Marvel (Carol Danvers' original moniker) first debuted in Marvel Comics in 1977, but it was nine years before that when readers were introduced to her alter ago.
+While serving as a member of the United States Air Force, she was present during the explosion of a device created by the Kree (an alien race you may remember from Guardians of the Galaxy).
+As a result of this accident, Danvers' human genes were fused with alien DNA, and the result was that she gained super powers.

 Captain Marvel is super strong, can fly, both absorbs and projects energy, and even has limited precognitive abilities.
 In addition to her own run of comics, she's also been a part of many different teams and organizations over the years in the Marvel world, including The Avengers, S.H.I.E.L.D. and the Guardians of the Galaxy.